Poster competition

 – category (of the oldest team member)

-• Please name your files with the competition category, school postcode and student’s first name in the form, i.e. ‘EY_SW75HD_Ellie’.
+• Please name your files with the competition category, school or setting postcode and student’s first name in the form, i.e. ‘EY_SW75HD_Ellie’.
 If students share a first name, please also include a number or initial.

 • Please use the abbreviation EY for Early Years, IN for Infant, JU for Junior and S1, S2 or S3 for the Senior age categories.